open-telemetry/oteps/text/0255-sensitive-data-redaction.md

 #### API

-Every API that sets an attribute consisting of a key and a value, needs to be enhanced by an additional functionality that allows to add details about the potential sensitivity of this data and a hooks how it may be redacted.
+Every API that sets an attribute consisting of a key and a value, needs to be enhanced by an additional functionality that allows to add details about the potential sensitivity of this data and hooks for how it may be redacted.
 This can be an additional set of parameters for an existing method or a method that can be called after the attribute has been set, if adding parameters to a method signature would lead to a breaking change.

 An additional method for setting the sensitivity information for a span attribute might look like the following: